Did you know that there are plants that repel mosquitoes naturally?

 16. Lemon Thyme

-Lemon thyme is an aromatic herb that belongs to the mint family.
-This herb is well-known for its unique scent and flavor, but you might not know that it also repels mosquitoes!
+Lemon thyme is an aromatic herb in the mint family.
+It is well-known for its unique scent and flavor, but you might not know that it also repels mosquitoes!

-The lemony scent of this herb comes from its high concentration of essential oils, which include citronella, the same active ingredient found in many mosquito-repellent candles and sprays.
+This herb’s lemony scent comes from its high concentration of essential oils, including citronella, the same active ingredient found in many mosquito-repellent candles and sprays.

 It is the perfect addition to any outdoor space as it repels mosquitoes and adds a delightful aroma to your surroundings.